iptch/argocd-techbier/README.md

 **1.2 Fixing your Application in GitOps Style [10 min]**
 - Find _your_ application (type DEIN_KUERZEL in the search, it's actually named hello_DEIN_KUERZEL).
 Open it up with: ![img.png](images/application_open_button.png)
 - The Application seems to be out of sync.
 Why is that?
 Can you spot the reason?
-- Implement the fix on YOUR BRANCH (!) and push it to GitHub.
+- Implement the fix on YOUR BRANCH (!) and push it to GitHub
   <details>
   <summary>Hints for solution</summary>